RiemaLabs/modular-indexer-committee/README.md

 Committee indexer serves as a key component of Modular Indexer, and is responsible for reading each block of Bitcoin, calculating protocol states, and summarizing these states as a polynomial commitment namely checkpoint.
 Whenever the committee indexer obtains a new Bitcoin block, it generates a new checkpoint for the protocol and publishes it to the data availability layer for users to access.
 It is permissionless; anyone can operate its committee indexer for a given meta-protocol.

 ## Getting Started
+Welcome to the Modular Indexer setup.
+Start by ensuring your machine is equipped for optimal performance: the right CPU[recommanded to be specified] for processing, adequate RAM[recommanded to be specified] for operations, sufficient storage[recommanded to be specified] for speedy data access, and a stable network connection[recommanded to be specified].

 Modular Indexer is built with Golang.
 You can run your own modular Indexer by following the procedure below. `Go` version `1.22.0` is required for running repository.
 Please visit [Golang download Page](https://go.dev/doc/install) to get latest Golang installed.

 ### 1. Install Dependence